Baku: Sports

 Baku hosts a Formula One race on the Baku City Circuit.
 The first was the 2016 European Grand Prix, with the track going around the old city.
 The track measures 6.003 km, and it has been on the Formula One calendar since its 2016 debut.

 The city also hosted three group games and one quarter-final of the UEFA Euro 2020 European Football Championship.

-Since 2002, Baku has hosted 36 major sporting events and selected to host the 2015 European Games.
+Since 2002, Baku has hosted 36 major sporting events and also hosted the 2015 European Games, which was the first edition.
 Baku is also to host the fourth edition of the Islamic Solidarity Games in 2017.

 Baku is also one of world's leading chess centres, having produced grandmasters like Teimour Radjabov, Vugar Gashimov, Garry Kasparov, Shahriyar Mammadyarov and Rauf Mammadov, as well as the arbiter Faik Hasanov.
 The city also annually hosts the international tournaments such as Baku Chess Grand Prix, President's Cup, Baku Open and bidding to host 42nd Chess Olympiad in 2014.

 First class sporting facilities were built for the indoor games, including the Palace of Hand Games and Heydar Aliyev Sports and Exhibition Complex.
 It hosted many sporting events, including FIFA U-17 Women's World Cup, Rhythmic Gymnastics European Championships in 2007 and 2009, 2005 World Rhythmic Gymnastics Championships, 2007 FILA Wrestling World Championships and 2010 European Wrestling Championships, 2011 World Amateur Boxing Championships, 2009 Women's Challenge Cup and European Taekwondo Championships in 2007.
 Since 2011 the city annually hosts WTA tennis event called Baku Cup.

 The Synergy Baku Cycling Project participates in the Tour d'Azerbaïdjan a 2.2 multi-stage bicycle race on the UCI Europe Tour.

 Baku made a bid to host the 2016 Summer Olympics and 2020 Summer Olympics, but failed to become a Candidate City both times.

 The largest sports hub in the city is Baku Olympic Stadium with 69,870 seating capacity, whose construction was completed in 2015.
 UEFA Europa League Final 2019 was played at the Olympic Stadium in Baku on 29 May 2019 between English sides Chelsea and Arsenal.
-The city's main football clubs is Neftçi Baku of who first has nine Premier League titles, making Neftchi the most successful Azerbaijani football club.
-Baku also has several football clubs in the premier and regional leagues, including AZAL and Ravan in Premier League.
+The city's main football clubs is Neftçi Baku of who first has nine Premier League titles, making Neftchi the second most successful Azerbaijani football club.
+Baku also has several football clubs in the premier and regional leagues, including Zira in the Premier League, and Sabail in the First League.
 The city's second-largest stadium, Tofiq Bahramov Stadium hosts a number of domestic and international competitions and was the main sports centre of the city for a long period until the construction of Baku Olympic Stadium.

 In the Azerbaijan Women's Volleyball Super League, Baku is represented by Rabita Baku, Azerrail Baku, Lokomotiv Baku and Azeryol Baku.

+Baku has been designated the World Capital of Sport for 2026.